StarRocks/starrocks/docs/sql-reference/sql-functions/aggregate-functions/std.md

 ## Description

-Returns the standard deviation of the selected field.
+Returns the standard deviation of an expression.
+Since v2.5.10, this function can also be used as a window function.

 ## Syntax